 10. Amazon Handmade

-eBay is also a very popular shopping website to sell handmade item.
-It requires you to sign up as seller on eBay and agree to their terms and conditions.
-Once your application is successful, upload excellent pictures of your handmade items and write catchy descriptions to attract customers. eBay also reaches to clients across the world.
+eBay is also a very popular shopping website to sell handmade items.
+It requires you to sign up as a seller on eBay and agree to their terms and conditions.
+Once your application is successful, upload excellent pictures of your handmade items and write catchy descriptions to attract customers. eBay also reaches clients across the world.

 Craigslist allows you to post free classifieds.
 It’s very simple to open an account on Craigslist.
 Upload an excellent picture, write a description of the handmade item you’re selling and mention the price.
 However, you’ll also have to specify terms and conditions for delivery as well as payments from buyers.
 The flipside with Craigslist: It’s a primarily classifieds website and hence, this isn’t suitable for selling niche handmade items.

 Also read: Best ways to make money with Craigslist